rpj/eeves/README.md

 Requires at least 1.5 gigabytes of disk space, as it sources the [EVE static data](https://eve-static-data-export.s3-eu-west-1.amazonaws.com/tranquility/sde.zip) bundle, unpacks and parses it into a form used to *significantly* increase application performace.

 This process will only be run once on first execution.
 Use of the cache can be disabled at any time by setting `config.app.useStaticDataCache` to `false`.
 If this value is `false` at initial execution, no download will take place and will instead occur if/when the feature is enabled.

-### Tools

-A picture is worth a thousand words, after all.
-So here's a few thousand:

-..

 ## OAuth redirect server